 Don’t Pluck Seeds Early To Store Them

+You must let the seeds dry.
 You’ll have better seeds if you let them mature a bit longer.
 Let them almost fall off on their own.
 They will dry right on the vine or stem.
 If you remove seeds to soon and let them dry in a jar, you risk improper germination.
 This can result in bad seeds that won’t grow… and crushed hopes soon after planting them.

-Thank You For Storing Heirloom Seeds
+You Want Heirloom Seeds

 Seeds that are well-stored should be good for at least 5 years and maybe even up to 10 years.
 They say 5 to 7 is the most you can expect, but then you have the story of the 2,000 year old seeds from a clay pot.